caronc/nzb-subliminal/README.md

   -k, --skip-embedded   If embedded subtitles were detected, choose not to use
                         them and continue to search for the subtitles hosted by the identified provider(s).
+  -e ENCODING, --force-encoding=ENCODING
+                        Optionally specify the subtitle's file encoding toa specific type (utf-8, ISO-8859-1, etc).
+If none is specified then the file is left as is.
   -f, --force           Force a download reguardless of the file age.
 This
                         switch negates any value specified by the --age (-a) switch.